AbsolutCat/Carbon_Policy/README.md

-# Carbon_Policy
-A policy brief modeling the EU CBAM's financial impact on Indian aluminum exports using UN Comtrade and EU ETS data, and proposed strategic mitigation pathways for metals producers including internal carbon pricing and renewable energy transitions.
+A policy brief project analyzing India's aluminum scrap trade and circular economy.
+Using UN Comtrade data, we looked at the sector's 80% import dependency and proposed strategic metals industry recommendations focusing on tariff rationalization, quality standardization, and formalizing domestic recycling.